IMS212/fairanintsquare/README.md

 We are open to contributions.
 If you wish to contribute start a issue.
 For discussions on the game, check out our <a href="https://discord.gg/VMFawez">discord server.</a>

-We are planning on adding tests soon.
+We are planning on adding unit tests and integration tests soon.